BodiAugustus/dev_site_2022/README.md

 #95.
 Ran npm run build.
 Build completed.
 Uploaded to Vercel.

 #96.
 Removed the cards from the hero component and made projectCard.js.
-Put cards there then xhanged the layout of the two top sections of the hero using the new setup.
+Put cards there then xhanged the layout of the two top sections of the hero using the new setup..